-= \$120,620/ton-VOC
+= \$31,576/ton-VOC

-The cost to operate a catalytic incinerator with 100% capture is \$120,620/ton, which is greater than the District's VOC cost-effectiveness threshold of \$17,500/ton.
+The cost to operate a catalytic incinerator with 100% capture is \$31,576/ton, which is greater than the District's VOC cost-effectiveness threshold of \$17,500/ton.
+Furthermore, the cost to operate a thermal oxidizer would be greater since more fuel would be required to achieve a higher chamber temperature.
 Therefore, this VOC control option is not cost effective and is being removed from consideration for this project.